Vegetarian Friendly Meter –

 The drinks sort of made up for dessert.
 I had a Lemongrass Latte which was delightful, combining two of my favourite flavours of coffee and lemongrass.
 I would have preferred it to be less sweet though.
 The Iced Lychee Green Tea was good too and finished our meal at Elemen, Singapore, nicely, but a double thumbs up to the Lemongrass Latte.

-Overall, our experience at this vegetarian restaurant, Singapore, for both the meal and the dining experience was very pleasant.
+Overall, our experience at Elemen was very pleasant for both the meal and the dining experience.
 Service is efficient, staff are courteous and the ambience is peaceful.
 The whole dining experience did leave us feeling refreshed from the inside out.
 Except for the desserts, I enjoyed the rest of our meal and would certainly go back to try the other dishes on their menu.
 The manager mentioned that they are looking to revamp a few dishes shortly, so will head back there and update this post soon.

-All in all, I highly recommend, Singapore, for a celebratory meal or just a fancy dinner experience, for some great vegetarian food, some conversation and some quality time with friends/family.
-You simply won’t feel like getting on your smart device at this vegetarian restaurant, Singapore.
+All in all, I highly recommend, Elemen Singapore, for a celebratory meal or just a fancy dinner experience, for some great vegetarian food, some conversation and some quality time with friends/family.

 - Elemen, Millenna Walk, appeals on two counts – healthy eating and sustainable living.
 Make sure you have a chat with the friendly restaurant manager (who is ever ready to answer your queries) to better understand the food and the concept.